 As many people around the world shift from their office settings to working full-time at home, this new lifestyle can require some adjustment.
 There are often challenges faced while employees become accustomed to their new space.
-Allison Hernandez, lotus823’s Co-Founder and Managing Partner will be participating in a Working From Home Best Practices Webinar Panel Discussion on April 2nd.
+Allison Hernandez, lotus823’s Co-Founder and Managing Partner participated in a Working From Home Best Practices Webinar Panel Discussion on April 2nd.
 Check out the practical guidance and takeaways on working from home she has to share below!

 Sure, there are pros and cons to every situation and working remotely is no exception.
 As an employee you can immediately begin to think of the advantages, but working from home comes with disadvantages as well.
 Let’s take a look at some of the benefits (in no particular order), that can first come to mind with telecommuting!